 Plot – Death, who takes the form of a young man, asks a media mogul to act as a guide to teach him about life on Earth, and in the process, he falls in love with his guide’s daughter.

 Director – Martin Brest

 Starring – Brad Pitt, Anthony Hopkins, Claire Forlani

-There are very few things I remember from 1998, there was a world cup in France, Birmingham held the Eurovision song contest and Westlife were massive, looking back, non of which have aged particularly well, but one thing from that year that still brings me pleasure even till this day is the fantasy romance film Meet Joe Black.
+There are very few things I remember from 1998, there was a world cup in France, Birmingham held the Eurovision song contest and Westlife were massive, looking back, none of which have aged particularly well, but one thing from that year that still brings me pleasure even till this day is the fantasy romance film Meet Joe Black.

-The film is an interesting look into the life of someone that knows that they are close to death, contrasting against someone that is experiencing life and love for the first time, all of this set against the elegant and beautiful backdrop of upstate New York, adding to the feeling that the entire film is a dreamlike tale of opulence, mixed in with witty dialogue, nicely spread out over a 3 hour runtime, though this is something that has split audiences, half believing that it is too much of a slow boil and could of been condensed, others believing that it gives time to fully explore some of the complex issues at play, such as interacting with your family when you know that you are not long of this world or experiencing the feeling of falling deeply in love.
+The film is an interesting look into the life of someone that knows that they are close to death, contrasting against someone that is experiencing life and love for the first time, all of this set against the elegant and beautiful backdrop of upstate New York, adding to the feeling that the entire film is a dreamlike tale of opulence, mixed in with witty dialogue, nicely spread out over a 3 hour runtime, though this is something that has split audiences, half believing that it is too much of a slow boil and could have been condensed, others believing that it gives time to fully explore some complex issues at play, such as interacting with your family when you know that you are not long of this world or experiencing the feeling of falling deeply in love.